dbohdan/s2png/README.md

 ### Cross-compiling for Windows

-Follow the instructions to build a 32-bit Windows binary of s2png on recent Debian and Ubuntu.
+Follow the instructions to build a 32-bit Intel Windows binary of s2png on recent Debian and Ubuntu.

 1\.
 Install [Rustup](https://rustup.rs/).
 Through Rustup add the i686 GNU ABI Windows target.